-1. 10.55% of student-teachers expressed their experiences while teaching in the classroom.
-Student-teachers had fears initially, but gradually, reduced the stage of fear

-- and students were also cooperative.
-Sometimes, student-teachers were assigned more subjects and proxy lectures to engage the students. - 2.
-Student-teachers faced problems related to time management as they were assigned many tasks and limited time for teaching.
+- 10.55% of student teachers expressed their experience while teaching in the classroom.
+Student teachers had fears initially, but gradually, reduced the stage of fear and students were also cooperative.
+Sometimes, student teachers were assigned more subjects and proxy lectures to engage the students. - 2.
+Student teachers faced problems related to time management as they were assigned many tasks and limited time for teaching.
 They faced challenges to engage the students in learning.
 They faced classroom management problems as there were 80-90 students in class, and 9th standard students could not do basic calculations, so they faced difficulty in teaching the further concepts. - 3.
 They felt that the duration was less, so it was difficult to complete the assigned tasks, and sometimes, they could not focus on school internship work.

-□ Experiences with Parents
+□ Experience with Parents

-1. 3.13% of student-teachers shared their unpleasant experiences with school parents as teachers scolded the students; parents came the next day and misbehaved with those teachers.
+1. 3.13% of student teachers shared their unpleasant experiences with school parents as teachers scolded the students; parents came the next day and misbehaved with those teachers.

-□ Experiences with fellow students
+□ Experience with fellow students

-1. 2.92% of student-teachers had unfavourable experiences with fellow students.
-There was a lack of communication among the student-teachers, and few student-teachers did not take regular classes in the school.
+1. 2.92% of student teachers had an unfavourable experience with fellow students.
+There was a lack of communication among the student teachers, and few student teachers did not take regular classes in the school.
 So, they were fighting with each other.

-5.1.9 Expectations of Supervisors during the School Internship
+Expectations of Supervisors during the School Internship